Rajon Rondo: Early life

-High school career

 After Rondo became serious about basketball, he attended Louisville's Eastern High School for three years.
 During his junior year at Eastern High School, he averaged 27.9 points, 10.0 rebounds and 7.5 assists which earned him a spot on the All-State honors and was named the 7th Region Player of the Year.
 He transferred to Virginia's Oak Hill Academy for his senior year where he averaged 21.0 points per game (ppg), 3.0 rebounds per game (rpg) and 12.0 assists per game (apg) and finished the 2003–04 season with a 38–0 record.
 In his senior year at Oak Hill Academy, Rondo broke Jeff McInnis's single-season school record of 303 assists, while averaging a double-double.
 There, he included two efforts of 27 assists and a single-game school record of 31, merely four away from the all-time national record.
 He also had a 55-point game in high-school, second highest all-time in Oak Hill Academy, surpassed only by Calvin Duncan with 61.
 Rondo was named to the McDonald's All-American Team in 2004 and scored a total of 14 points, 4 assists and 4 rebounds in the all-star game.
-He also participated in the 2004 Jordan Capital Classic game, logging 12 points, 5 assists and 4 steals.
+He also participated in the 2004 Jordan Brand Capital Classic game, logging 12 points, 5 assists and 4 steals.
 Rondo was also named a second-team Parade All-American.
 He ended his career as Oak Hill Academy's all-time assists leader in a single season with 494 assists, surpassing McInnis.